 And so it’s overwhelmingly women who bear the brunt of emotional labour, an inordinate amount of which is demanded at Christmas.

 Emotional labour doesn't just consist of physical acts: listening, understanding and responding are all emotional labour too.
-Things like having conversations with guests fall into this bracket, alongside cooking and cleaning up.
+In non-pandemic years this could mean things like having conversations with guests fall into this bracket, alongside cooking and cleaning up.
 In families of divorce or large extended families, it tends to fall to women to plot logistically in order not to offend or upset anyone.
+And in the chaos of the last few years, it can mean the responsibility of negotiating the restrictions and concerns we're negotiating thanks to COVID-19.
 These aren't fun things – they require high levels of energy and emotional intelligence.

 Present-buying, wrapping, card-writing and list-making are enjoyed by many people, but that doesn't mean there is not an exhausting level of mental and emotional acrobatics being performed in order to accomplish them.
 That some women enjoy doing 'Christmassy' things does not detract from the fact that many feel it is expected of them.
 It is so ingrained, in fact, that if we forget someone or mismanage our time, the guilt we experience can be acute.